-First, decide whether you want a passport book or a card.
-The former costs more but is good for international air, sea, or land travel; the latter does not work for air travel and is only valid for border crossings into Mexico and Canada as well as seaports in the Caribbean and Bahamas, though it is considerably cheaper.
+A passport is a necessary document you'll need to have in order to leave the country and comes as either a book or a card.
+The book costs more and takes longer to process but is good for international air, sea, or land travel; the card, though considerably cheaper, does not work for air travel and is only valid for border crossings into Mexico and Canada as well as seaports in the Caribbean and Bahamas.

 If you're unsure which you need, check out this detailed explanation of the differences from the U.S. Department of State, and once you know which one you need, it's time to apply.
-Passport application must be done in person, and you will need to go to the office of the County Clerk in the Oklahoma County Courthouse or to the passport application location in the Edmond Community Center.
+Your first passport application must be done in person, and you will need to go to one of the officially sanctioned passport acceptance agents to do so.

 What to Bring and How Much it Costs

-For passport processing, you will need proof of citizenship such as certified copy of birth certificate (from state registrar's office) or naturalization certificate; proof of identity such as a valid driver's license, state or federal ID, or pilot's license; and two photographs of yourself taken within the last 6 month.
+For passport processing, you will need proof of citizenship such as a certified copy of your birth certificate (from state registrar's office) or naturalization certificate; proof of identity such as a valid driver's license, state or federal ID, or pilot's license; and two photographs of yourself taken within the last 6 months.

 The photographs themselves are a little tricky as they must meet certain specifications from the passport agency.
-Your pictures must be two-inches-by-two-inches with a clear, front view with full face visible on a plain, light background, and you can get these taken at a number of places in the metro, including Walgreens, CVS, and FedEX Office locations.
+Your pictures must be two-inches-by-two-inches with a clear, front view with full face visible on a plain, light background.
+You can get these taken at a number of places in the metro, including Walgreens, CVS, and FedEx Office locations.

 With all of those things prepared, you can submit your application for a passport.
 Applications are then mailed to a processing agency, and it will be about six weeks before your passport is ready.
 Passport book processing can be expedited by paying an additional $60 per person, which cuts the time down to about three weeks—providing two pre-paid overnight envelopes will cut the time even further.